schulzefelix/laravel-adwords-targeting-idea-service/README.md

 ];
 ```

-This package also comes with a facade, which provides an easy way to call the the class.
+In Laravel 5.5 the package will autoregister the facade.
+If package discovery is disabled add the following.

 ```php
 // config/app.php